obaskly/AiDetectionBypass/README.md

 5. The script will create an `accounts.txt` file with generated emails and save the paraphrased content to `paraphrased_text.txt`.
 Sit back and relax while the script paraphrases your article!

+**Note: First time using the script will require getting the token file.
+When the webpage is open, click on the same email that you have entered in the terminal.
+Close the script and run it again.
+This is a one time process so you won't have to do it again.**

 ## Prerequisites

 - Python 3.x